Global Coordinating Counsel

 Risk Assessment and Shifting Litigation Landscape in the European Union

 Our team understands and can address the implications of these developments and how they impact businesses operating in European markets.
 Moreover, we understand how litigation in one jurisdiction affects and drives litigation and risk in other jurisdictions.
-We are adept at assisting clients with coordinating litigation and regulatory issues across borders to ensure consistency and efficient collaboration among in-house counsel, U.S. counsel, and foreign outside counsel.
+We are adept at assisting clients with coordinating litigation and regulatory issues across borders to ensure consistency and efficient collaboration among in-house counsel, U.S. counsel and foreign outside counsel.

-What is the Collective Redress Directive?
+What is the Representative Actions Directive?

 Jurisdictions such as the Netherlands and Portugal have emerged as particular hot spots for class actions, and an expansion of mass tort litigation is also on the horizon in the United Kingdom.
 As these developments pick up pace across the continent, U.S. and international companies should strategically prepare to face a rise in collective actions overseas.